miyagi-dev/miyagi/README.md

 _**NOTE**: The base `data` key is optional, that means you can also create variations only._

-**Instead of defining data manually, you can also use data from included components:**
+**Instead of defining mocks manually, you can also use mock data from included components:**

-The example above uses a `$ref` key in `templates/homepage/homepage.json` in multiple places. _headman_ then uses the data from the given files.
+The example above uses a `$ref` key in `templates/homepage/homepage.json` in multiple places. _headman_ then uses the mock data from the given files.
 If you have variations defined in these files, you can tell _headman_ to use any of them like this:

 ```js